 - Weed is often portrayed in movies, music, TV and popular culture as a harmless and fun substance.
 What does not get highlighted as much is the significant damage it does to mental health and in brain formation amongst younger people.

-- If you are wondering what Dayhab (day rehab) is and how it can help you get into recovery, feel free to contact us here.
+- If you are wondering what Dayhab (intensive day rehab for addiction) is, and how it can help you get into recovery, feel free to contact us here.
 We’re here if you want to speak to someone about help with marijuana addiction.

 Why Should I Stop Smoking Weed?